Paddy Reilly’s Music Bar musicians

 What is it?
 Most places self-described as a “pub” bill themselves as bar first, restaurant second and Putnam’s isn’t an exception but “cooker” feels like it’s doing the heavy lifting here.

-Why we love it: The offerings are more eclectic than what you’ll find at most places with “pub” painted on the storefront, which, I suppose is why they’ve described the menu as “American.”
+Why we love it: The offerings are more eclectic than what you’ll find at most places with “pub” painted on the storefront, which, I suppose, is why they’ve described the menu as “American.”
 Fair enough, but alongside salt and pepper shrimp, duck ragu, and chicken liver mousse, there’s still pot pie, shepherd’s pie, and fish and chips.
-All that said, you can absolutely forego to the whole sitdown dining thing and park yourself at the bar–there’s a massive draft list, big selection of whiskeys, and cocktails to be had.
+All that said, you can absolutely forego the whole sitdown dining thing and park yourself at the bar–there’s a massive draft list, a big selection of whiskeys, and cocktails to be had.

-Time Out Tip: Why not get some golden fried calamari to go with your well-pulled Guinness?
+Time Out tip: Why not get some golden-fried calamari to go with your well-pulled Guinness?

-Address: 419 Myrtle Avenue
+Address: 419 Myrtle Ave, Brooklyn, NY 11205

-Opening hours: Open daily, 11am-2am
+Opening hours: Daily 11am-2am

 Expect to pay: Dishes are under $20; whiskeys range in price but are under $20